Heritage

 KVAN (2023) The archive as a utility. 'from central to distribution station' Naarden: KVAN.

 Leden, J. van der (2023) Return of colonial cultural goods.
 Not the end of a process, but a new beginning, Boekman Extra # 38.
-Amsterdam: Boekman Foundation
+Amsterdam: Boekman Foundation.

-Koren, D. (2024) Plantation houses are the largest repurposing project in Curaçao.
+Koren, D. (2024) 'Plantation houses biggest repurposing challenge on Curaçao'.
 In: Heritage Magazine, no. 45-3, 6-10

 Mulder, J., B. van Mil, S. Compagner and L. Wolters (2019) Research the current state of digital accessibility and use of Dutch heritageThe Hague: KwinkGroep.